CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/send.md

   credentialName: DEFAULT-SFTP
 ```

+For more details on how to set up a receiver, see [onboarding receivers](../onboarding-users/receivers.md).

 ## How it works

 This step works by listening for messages to get added to the send queue and then looking up the transport that is configured